syncsynchalt/scep/README.md

     	command will be passed the certs on failed generation -cachooserexec string
-    	command will be used to look up/generate the CA to be used for each CSR -debug
+    	command will be used to look up/generate the CA to be used for each CSR -subjectfilterexec string
+    	command will be used to modify the subject to be signed -debug
     	enable debug logging
   -depot string